nikamgh/arch4health/index.md

     </div>
     <div class="bio">
       <p>Email: <a href="mailto:kkoliogeorgi@ethz.ch">kkoliogeorgi@ethz.ch</a></p>
       <p>Konstantina Koliogeorgi is a Postdoctoral Researcher at the SAFARI Research Group at ETH Zurich, led by Prof. Onur Mutlu.
 She received her Ph.D. degree in Electrical and Computer Engineering in 2023 at National Technical University of Athens (NTUA), advised by Prof. Dimitrios Soudris.
-Her research interests lie in the field of computer systems and architecture, heterogeneous computing, and hardware acceleration.
+Her research interests are in the field of computer systems and architecture, heterogeneous computing, and hardware acceleration.
 Her research has focused on hardware-software co-design, efficient high-level synthesis optimization, and design space exploration, targeting mainly genome analysis applications.</p>
     </div>
   </div>